Find Grad Schools

 Doctor’s Degrees in Animal Science

 There are 41 colleges and univerities across the nation that offer a doctor's degree in animal science.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 7% were students from underrepresented racial-ethnic groups.
-Also, 35.4% of animal science graduates were international students.
+In recent years, the majority of the students getting degrees in this area were female, and 8% were from an underrepresented racial-ethnic group.
+Also, 40.2% of animal science graduates were international students.

 Education Levels of Animal Science Majors